IBM/power-up/docs/OPCG_intro_setup.rst

 The OpenPOWER Cluster Genesis software supports clusters of servers interconnected with Ethernet.
 The servers must support IPMI and PXE boot.
-Currently single rack non-redundant networking (single data switch) is supported.
-Support for redundant networks and multiple racks is being added.
-Multiple racks can be interconnected with traditional two tier access-aggregation networking or two tier leaf-spine networks with L3 interconnect capable of supporting VXLAN.
+Currently single racks with single or redundant data switches (with MLAG) are supported.
+Multiple racks can be interconnected with traditional two tier access-aggregation networking.
+In the future we plan to support two tier leaf-spine networks with L3 interconnect capable of supporting VXLAN.

 Networking
 ~~~~~~~~~~

 The data network is implemented using the Mellanox SX1410 10 Gb switch.
 OPCG will support any number of data interfaces on the compute nodes.
-(Currently OPCG supports one or two ethernet interfaces.
+Currently OPCG supports one or two ethernet interfaces.
 These interfaces
-can be bonded.)
-The first release of OPCG implements non-redundant data network.
-A
-follow on release will support redundant switches and expansion to multiple racks.
+can be bonded with support for LAG or MLAG.

-Templates can definge multiple network configurations in the config.yml file.
+Templates are used to define multiple network configurations in the config.yml file.
 These can be physical ports, bonded ports, Linux bridges or vLANS.
 Physical ports can be
 renamed to ease installation of additional software stack elements.